Blog Header Logo

 As we mentioned above, salt cells fail for a few different reasons, but the main reason is a lack of proper maintenance.
 It is very important to check the cell regularly for excessive buildup, and maintain a regular cleaning schedule.
 Doing this ensures excess calcium doesn’t become caked on the metallic plates.
 Another common cause of salt cell failure is improper water balance.
 Be sure to test your pool water regularly, paying extra close attention to things like Total Alkalinity, pH, and Calcium Hardness.
 Don't run the cell in cooler weather, and disconnect it from the plumbing when freezing temperatures are in the forecast.

-9. How Can I Get the Most Out of my Salt System?
+9. How Can I Get the Most Out of My Salt System?

 To get the best use from your salt cell, there are many tips and tricks available.
 But really, it all boils down to routine care and maintenance.
 Cleaning the salt cell regularly is the best way to ensure the most efficient chlorine production.
 Leslie’s Stain & Scale Prevent helps keep the calcium in suspension in the water, reducing the likelihood of scale to form on pool surfaces.
 This, as you’ve probably deduced already, helps prevent your salt cell from getting dirty as quickly.
 Keep your water properly balanced, especially when it comes to pH and Calcium Hardness.
 Finally, make sure your salt cell isn’t working too hard.
 Your salt system should be properly sized (or even oversized) for the pool, which will allow the cell to last longer.